 3. Bring Telephoto Lens or Binoculars

-These gears allow you to see the wildlife in details from afar.
+These gears allow you to see the wild animals in details from afar.
 A telephoto lens is especially recommended for stunning, close-up photos of the Rocky Mountain’s wildlife.

 4. Be Quiet